fxwaz/fxwaz/README.md

 - Object-Oriented Programming
 - SQL
 - ADO.NET
-- ASP.NET
+- ASP.NET Core

-This is where I document my learning journey, practice, and projects as I improve step by step.
+This is where I document what I learn, practice my skills, and share the projects I build along the way.